 Chair nominations: Do I believe co-arbitrators should consult with the parties who appointed them before proposing names for a chair to the other coarbitrator?

 Arbitrator interviews: Am I available to be interviewed by the parties before being appointed (in accordance, for example, with the Guidelines for Arbitrator Interviews published by the Chartered Institute of Arbitrators)?

 Arbitrator interviews: If I am appointed as a coarbitrator, do I think parties should interview a prospective chair that I and the other co-arbitrator have identified, before agreeing the appointment?

-Only if the parties agree to this.
+Yes if the parties agree to this.

 Counsel misconduct: For a counsel that has engaged in misconduct, do I generally take steps while the proceedings are underway, or include consideration of the misconduct in a subsequent

 award of costs, or do you believe it is not within the responsibility of the arbitral tribunal? (choose only one)

 (a) Discipline during proceedings, immediately when misconduct occurs

 (b) Discipline both during proceedings and in subsequent award on costs

 (c) Take misconduct into consideration in cost award